States given more time to work on health exchanges

 "It's always been expected that if the president got reelected, a lot of states sitting on the sidelines would realize they don't want the federal government building a state health insurance system.
 That's what we're seeing happening."

-States can also choose to develop their exchange in partnership with the federal government, and as many as 30 could go that route.
+States can also choose to develop their exchange in partnership with the federal government.
+As many as 30 could go that route.

-Sebelius said states preferring a partnership now have until February 15, 2013, to declare their intentions and prepare the appropriate paperwork.
+Sebelius said states that prefer a partnership now have until February 15, 2013, to declare their intentions and prepare the appropriate paperwork.
 She said states can still apply to run exchanges in subsequent years but emphasized that the start date for coverage has not changed.

-"Consumers in all 50 states and the District of Columbia will have access to insurance through these new marketplaces on January 1, 2014, as scheduled, with no delays," she said in the letter.
+"Consumers in all 50 states and the District of Columbia will have access to insurance through these new marketplaces on January 1, 2014, as scheduled, with no delays," she said in the letter, which described the deadline extension as a response to state requests for more time.

-The reform law, the most sweeping health legislation since the mid-1960s, would extend health coverage to more than 30 million uninsured Americans.
+The Affordable Care Act, the most sweeping health legislation since the 1960s, would extend health coverage to more than 30 million uninsured Americans.
 About half would receive coverage through a planned expansion of the Medicaid program for the poor, and the other half through the exchanges.

-The list of states that say they will not participate in the healthcare exchanges grew this week when Virginia and Kansas said they would not cooperate with the federal reform.
+The list of states that say they will not participate in the healthcare exchanges grew this week when Virginia and Kansas added their names.

 Texas, South Dakota, South Carolina, Alaska and Florida confirmed to Reuters on Friday that they will not participate in exchanges.
 Louisiana had also opposed the plan before the election, but officials there did not respond to inquiries about their plans under Obama's second term.